 Where I am now

-I attend and cover most events at Zwartkops Raceway.
+I use to attend and cover most events at Zwartkops Raceway.
 In 2013 I fell in love with the BMW Car Club Gauteng club racing series.
-In 2014 we were appointed as their official Media Liason and again confirmed for 2015.
+In 2014 we were appointed as their official Media Liason and again confirmed for 2015/2016 and 2017.
 Since 2013 we have covered the annual SEFAC (Ferrari) Track Days held at Kyalami Race Track.
-In 2014 we also covered most the the INXE Legends Racing Series as well as the Alfa Trofeo Racing Series.
-The contracts for covering these events has been extended to 2015.
+In 2014/5/6 we also covered the INEX Legends Racing Series as well as the Alfa Trofeo Racing Series.